 Memory Tuning

-Memory tuning allows your LLMs to keep their general reasoning capabilities while committing specific factual data to their weights as memory.
+Memory-tuned models can perform factual reasoning: Memory Tuning allows your LLMs to keep their general reasoning capabilities, while committing specific factual data to their weights as memory.

 Notebook example